OCHA-DAP/hdx-python-utilities/docs/main.md

 ## Breaking Changes

+From 3.0.7, send methdo of Email class has parameter to rather than recipients.
+The parameters to, cc and bcc take either a string email address or list of string email addresses.

 From 3.0.3, build stack has changed.
 Now uses tox, codecov etc. setup.py clean, package and publish removed. is_valid_uuid and get_uuid are now under hdx.utilities.uuid.